Freital East-Possendorf railway line: Possendorf

 Possendorf station, built in 1908 for the extension, handled excursion and freight traffic, including agricultural products, coal, fertilizers, and building materials.

 After closure, the reception building became a daycare centre.
 An agrochemical centre uses the freight facilities.
 Only the reception building remains; the locomotive shed was demolished in 1972.
 Since December 2010, a passenger carriage on a track section advertises the Windbergbahn monument.

 Branch lines and connecting tracks

 Plauenscher Grund wheat mill

 The connecting railway to the Plauenscher Grund wheat mill branched from Freital Ost station.
 Used until the early 1990s, it was dismantled after the 2002 Dresden–Werdau line floods.

 Coschütz power station

 Built in 1899 on a former watermill site between Coschütz and Birkigt, the Coschütz power station supplied electricity to Coschütz, the Dresden suburb of Naußlitz, and villages including Birkigt, Boderitz, Cunnersdorf, Dölzschen, Gittersee, Großburgk, Kleinburgk, Kleinnaundorf, and Zschiedge, plus manors in Burgk and Cunnersdorf.
 Operations ceased in 1937.
-Its connecting railway, built in 1906, was dismantled on August 1, 1955.

-Birkigt brickworks / Hänsel machine factory

-Removing the Moritzschacht branch line's track bed in 1861 revealed embankment movement causes.
-The exposed clay supported a brickworks built in 1890 on the shaft site.
-The brickworks funded a connecting railway in 1894.
-Operations stopped in 1915 due to saltpetre in the clay.
-The Otto Hänsel machine factory then used the site, terminating the connection on September 30, 1969.